 I will list everything required to do this job from start to finish in general.
 However, I won’t be using all of it thanks to my ongoing preventative maintenance.

 The focus here will be on the rear section of the undercarriage.
 It will take some time if you are doing the entire vehicle.
-If you can already see quite a few areas that will need some work, do yourself a favor and split up the job.
-Although doing the entire undercarriage in one day is possible, it depends on how much corrosion needs to be cleaned up.
+If you can already see several areas that will need some work, do yourself a favor and break the job up.
+Although it is possible to do the entire undercarriage in one day, the time required depends on the extent of the corrosion that needs to be cleaned up.

-The corrosion cleaning will be the most time-consuming, and cleaning the entire undercarriage will be a dirty process that can take some time as well.
+The corrosion cleaning will be the most time-consuming, and cleaning the entire undercarriage will be a dirty process that can take some time.

 Helpful Tools (Optional)